-The deployment configuration consists of processors uniquely mapped to ARINC-653 modules, with each module containing one or more partitions.
+The deployment configuration can consist of separate processors, mapped to ARINC-653 modules, with each module containing one or more partitions.
 These partitions are temporally and spatially isolated.
-System integrators map one or more components in the assembly to a partition.
+System integrators map each component in the assembly to a partition.
 Component developers can also specify local monitors and local health management actions for each component (described later using the case study example).
-Once the assembly has been specified, system integrators are required to specify the models for system-level health management (described later).
+Once the assembly has been specified, system integrators are required to specify the models for systemlevel health management (described later using the case study example).

-Software Health Management in ACF: Within the framework there are various levels at which health management techniques can be applied, ranging from the level of individual components or the level of subsystems to the whole system.
-In the current work, we have focused on two levels of software health management: component level that is limited to the component, and the system level that includes global information for performing diagnosis to identify the root failure mode(s) and components.
+SHM in ACF: With this framework, there are various lev-

+els at which health management techniques can be applied, ranging from the level of individual components or the level of subsystems to the whole system.
+In the current work, we have focused on two levels of software health management: Component level that is limited to the component, and the System level that includes global information for performing diagnosis to identify the root failure mode(s) and components.